 Holly joined the RPS and DIG in 2017.
 A serving police officer for 21 years, Holly had to take ill health retirement from Suffolk Constabulary.
 Holly is also a member of Bungay Camera Club and following the encouragement from other RPS members in the club she took her LRPS.
-Holly is now attempting her ARPS.
+She gained her ARPS during lockdown in 2020.
 Her subject matter of dog portraiture originally fuelled her enthusiasm and growth in photography. she also enjoys many other genres of photography, particularly seascapes and landscapes.
 Holly also loves the technical side of photography - Photoshop etc, and has migrated from a Nikon DSLR system to Sony mirrorless.

 Sue came to photography seriously in 2010 when she took the Open University course in Digital Photography.
 Her LRPS came in 2013, and ARPS in 2019.
 She started designing websites in the mid-1990s at the birth of the world wide web, while she was overseas.
 She is currently Secretary of her camera club.